arunwastaken/Chitchan/README.md

-# Chitchan - A Reddit Clone
+# Chitchan - A Social Media Platform 🚀

-Chitchan is a modern Reddit clone built with Next.js, Firebase, and Chakra UI.
+Chitchan is a modern social media platform built with Next.js, Firebase, and Chakra UI.
 It's a full-stack social media platform where users can create communities, share posts, and interact with others.

 ## 🌟 Features